freezy/dmd-extensions/README.md

 ![Render Graph](https://raw.githubusercontent.com/freezy/dmd-extensions/master/LibDmd/RenderGraph.png)

 Per default the Bitmap column is used, i.e. everything is converted to and from a Bitmap.
-This can be overridden, e.g. when launching Pro Pinball, the paramter `--render-as gray4` should be used so the image doesn't get unnecessarily up- and down-converted.
+This can be overridden, e.g. when launching Pro Pinball, the parameter `--render-as gray4` should be used so the image doesn't get unnecessarily up- and down-converted.
 Automatically matching the best route is imaginable and will probably be implemented at some point.